View INSTANT Quotes

 Results-driven and innovative life insurance professional with 30 plus years of life insurance industry sales and marketing experience.
 Recognized as a pioneer in the field, leveraging phone and internet channels to exceed personal sales of over $100 million during the first decade of the 21st century.
 Creator of a highly effective intuitive IUL life insurance sales software that facilitated the sale of millions of dollars of indexed universal policies by numerous life insurance agents.
 Proven track record as a Managing General Agent (MGA), Life Agent, IUL Life Insurance Sales Software developer, and leading-edge creator of insurance marketing tools, educational content, and delivery systems.

-Many businesses mitigate this need using split dollar life insurance which is an agreement created between at least two parties that will share the benefits and ownership of this permanent life insurance and its cash value component.
-Typically we see whole life or indexed universal life as the preferred policy type.
+Many businesses mitigate this risk using split dollar life insurance, which is an agreement created between at least two parties that share the benefits and ownership of a permanent life insurance policy and its cash value component.
+Typically, businesses choose whole life insurance or indexed universal life insurance policies for this arrangement.

-Split-dollar insurance contracts are typically used by companies to mitigate the financial risk that results when a key employee or key executive in the company dies or as a part of an executive compensation package.
+Split-dollar life insurance is commonly used by companies to mitigate the financial risk that results when a key employee or executive dies or as part of an executive compensation package.

 How Split Dollar Life Insurance Works